 Immunotherapy is an exciting new advance, but it helps only some people with colon cancer whose cancer cells have a specific genetic makeup.

-As one of the premier cancer research institutions in the world, MSK may give you access to clinical trials testing new treatments found nowhere else.
+As one of the premier cancer research institutions in the world, MSK may give you access to clinical trials testing new treatments.
 Talk to your care team to see if a clinical trial may be an option for you.